teuben/teunix/Env/UMD/vpn.md

 # GlobalProtect VPN

-UMD is using Palo Alto Networks' VPN tool "GlobalProtect' for more secure access to the UMD network.
+UMD is using Palo Alto Networks' VPN tool "GlobalProtect" for more secure access to the UMD network.

-For some workflows you'll need to be on VPN, but ssh keys only work when on VPN.
+For some workflows you'll need to be on VPN, e.g. ssh keys only work when on VPN.

-For me GP has been quite unstable (call it brittle) on my kubuntu linux, with some additional issues still remain to be resolved:
+For me GP has not always been stable, with the following issue remaining:

 1. can limit your download speed for high-speed internet providers.
-2. printing from home may not work to auto-detected (bonjour) printers. not sure about fixed IP printers.
+2. printing from home may not work to auto-detected (bonjour) printers. seems fixed IP printers are better.
-3. occasional change of state in GP will cause it to hang.
+3. <SERIOUS> occasional change of state in GP will cause it to hang.
 Do your magic or reboot laptop.
-4. round trip using ssh agents? and/or kerberos?
+4. round trip using ssh agents? and/or kerberos? use ssh tunnel?
+5. WARNING:   when on eduroam and switching to wired can cause eduroam to keep the default route. better to manually disable GP if you need to speed.

 ## GlobalProtect Icon